Chapter 17 : Timeless

 Together they held up their samples and counted to three before quickly drinking the entire sample.
 Harry coughed a little as his passed down his throat and then felt a tingling sensation as he felt the substance slide into his stomach.

-Harry thought for a moment and was about to disappointedly tell her that he felt the same as usual, when his stomach gave a violent churn and he managed to turn away from Ginny just in time to empty its contents onto the floor.
+Harry was about to disappointedly tell her that he felt the same as usual, when his stomach gave a violent churn and he managed to turn away from Ginny just in time to empty its contents onto the floor.
 Feeling both shocked and embarrassed, Harry started to apologise but was cut off abruptly by the sound of Ginny retching on the other side of the table.
 After a few moments of awkward silence and cautious breathing, the pair turned to face one another.

 ‘So, I’m thinking it didn’t work,’ Harry ventured, and Ginny and he both burst out laughing.

 ‘You read the effects just like I did.
-It said that if the draft was brewed correctly it would react immediately upon consumption.
+It said that if the draught was brewed correctly it would react immediately upon consumption.
 We made a mistake,’ Ginny said, holding her stomach.
 ‘I just can’t figure out where.
 Up until yesterday, and even after we added the final ingredient, the potion displayed all the correct attributes.
 The colour this morning simply doesn’t make sense.’
 She flipped through Harry’s Potions book and tried to understand where she had gone wrong.
 ‘We did everything exactly the way the text described.’

-‘Don’t be silly, I’ll help you,’ she offered, but Harry stood his ground and explained that he wanted to do it on his own.
+‘Don’t be silly, I’ll help you,’ she offered, but Harry explained that he wanted to do it on his own.
 She relented and told him that she would wait for him by the fire.
 He was glad that she had agreed to leave.
 Since their meeting yesterday, Harry had decided that it was no longer fair, on either of them, for him to spend time alone with Ginny.
 In a group was one thing, but their weekly walks around the grounds and their conversations about any and everything would have to end.

 As soon as she was gone, Harry started to put all of their materials away until all that was left was the cauldron sitting in the middle of the room.
 He sat for a few minutes staring at what he had hoped would be his one chance to witness his parents on the happiest day of their lives.
 The grey substance lay perfectly still in its cauldron, taunting him with every disappointing gurgle.

-Harry looked into cauldron and gasped when he saw the edge of the tiny golden apparatus glinting from the torchlight in the room.
+Harry looked into the cauldron and gasped when he saw the edge of the tiny golden apparatus glinting from the torchlight in the room.
 How was this possible?
-The draft was definitely not meant to have this effect.
+The draught was definitely not meant to have this effect.
 Well, he decided, whatever had gone wrong was alright, because now he was going to see his parents' wedding as the proud new owner of a Time Turner.